Homological sections of Lie algebroids: Homological sections and inner Q-algebroids

 As $(\Sec(A), [-,-])$ is, in general, non-Abelian, the resulting odd brackets are not (graded) skewsymmetric and so we have an odd Loday--Leibniz bracket.
 The violation or `anomaly' to the skewsymmetry is easily seen to be given by

-\end{proof} \begin{remark} Loday--Leibniz algebras were introduced with the name `Leibniz algebras' by Loday (see \cite{Loday:1993}) as a noncommutative analogue of Lie algebras, i.e., the bracket is no longer skewsymmetric.
+\begin{remark} Loday--Leibniz algebras were introduced with the name `Leibniz algebras' by Loday (see \cite{Loday:1993}) as a noncommutative analogue of Lie algebras, i.e., the bracket is no longer skewsymmetric.
 In the current context, we have a Grassmann odd version of a Loday--Leibniz algebra, i.e., $\big(\Sec_i(A), \Sec_j(A)\big) \subset \Sec_{i+j+1}(A)$.
 We use the notation `$(-,-)$' for the odd Loday--Leibniz bracket as this is commonly used in the physics literature to denote the antibracket as found in the BV-BRST formalism.
 The reader should also keep in mind the Schouten--Nijenhuis bracket of multivector fields.
 It is possible to consider a symmetrised version of an odd derived bracket, but this non-longer satisfies the Jacobi identity.
-For details the reader should consult the original literature \cite{KosmannSchwarzbach:1996}. \end{remark} \begin{proposition} The left Leibniz rule for the odd Loday--Leibniz bracket is
+For details the reader should consult the original literature \cite{KosmannSchwarzbach:1996}. \end{remark} { As we are dealing with sections of a vector bundle, we have right and left Leibniz rules for the odd Loday--Leibniz bracket. } { \begin{proposition} The left Leibniz rule for the odd Loday--Leibniz bracket is

 where $ \rho_L(u) := - [\rho(u), Q_q] = (-1)^{\widetilde{u}}\, L_{Q_q}\rho(u)$.
 Moreover, the left odd anchor $\rho_L : \Sec(A) \rightarrow \Vect(M)$ satisfies